-V. LEAVE REPORTS

-1. No post leave report is required for a personal leave of absence without pay.
+2. Personal leaves of absence without pay do not require a post leave report.

-2. Professional leaves must be followed by a report of the leave activities.
+3. Professional leaves must be followed by a report of the leave activities.
 The report shall be submitted to the Provost with copies to the department chair and the dean no later than ten (10) weeks after returning to active payroll status.
 The report shall state whether the objectives of the leave were accomplished and shall include a summary of such accomplishments.
 The report shall be signed by the faculty member who took the leave.